Raggaer/castro/en-US/lua/events.md

 # Events metatable

-Allows execution of tick events
+Allows execution of backrground tasks:

 - [events:new(function)](#new)